Excel-MEC/excel-django-cms/README.md

 ```
 sudo apt-get install mysql-server
 ```
-2) Create a user on mysql.
+2) Create a user in mysql.
 [How to create a new user on mysql and grant access.](https://www.a2hosting.in/kb/developer-corner/mysql/managing-mysql-databases-and-users-from-the-command-line)

 3) Install linux dependencies.